volodymyrhudyma/blog/content/blog/2020-05-10-regular-expressions-in-javascript.md

 * `\D` - match any non-digit character `[^0-9]`
 * `\w` - match any alphanumeric character plus underscore `[A-Za-z_0-9]`
 * `\W` - match any non-alphanumeric character `[^A-Za-z_0-9]`
-* `\s` - match any whitespace character: spaces, tabs, newlines and Unicode spaces
+* `\s` - match any whitespace character: spaces, tabs, newlines and unicode spaces
 * `\S` - match any character that is not a whitespace

 #### Quantifiers